glm-tools/pyglmnet/README.md

 and the accompanying widely popular [R package](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).

-I use ordinary batch gradient descent instead of co-ordinate descent, which is very fast for $N x p$ of $10000 x 1000$.
+I use ordinary batch gradient descent instead of co-ordinate descent, which is very fast for N x p of up to 10000 x 1000.

 #### Simulating data and fitting a GLM in 5 minutes
 Clone the repository.